Fashion After 50: What’s Old Is New Again

 Or better yet: Do what I do.
 Just keep wearing it.
 Make it part of your look and have confidence in your taste.
 Be vital.
 Be visible.
 Be you.
 Remember, you bought it because you loved it.

 What do you have in your closet that you loved so much you could not part with it, hoping or knowing it would come back in style?
 Have you given any of your favorite pieces to your children or grandchildren to enjoy or to a favorite charity for a stranger to love?
+What are your thoughts about fashion after 60?
 Please share your treasures with the community.

 Photos: courtesy of honeygood.com